molginc/irb1100-hardware-interface/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A ros-melodic docker file with the abb_hardware_interface driver installed for the IRB1100 with the Omnicore controller.
+A ROS docker file containing the abb_libegm driver with sample codes.

 <p align="right">(<a href="#top">back to top</a>)</p>